Creating a Custom Careers Page

 , a file selector, etc.

-Submit an application
+3. Submit the application

 When a candidate submits an application for a job posting, you should send the application data to the applicationForm.submit endpoint.